pkalluri/Affinitybased-interpretation/README.md

 You can swap out Lady Macbeth (```LM```/```LadyMacbeth```) and Macbeth (```M```/```Macbeth```) for other characters, such as Lady Macduff (```LMD```/```LadyMacduff```), Macduff (```MD```/```Macduff```), King Duncan (```KD```/```Duncan```), etc.
 By omitting characters from your command, you can see the story read without focussing the agent’s attention on any specific relationship.

-You might notice that some relationships in Macbeth seem to be less accurately modeled than relationships modeled in the above short scenario and the below TriangleCOPA challenge problems.
-We hypothesize that this is because Macbeth is a longer, evolving story not a short, simple, scenario, so the simulated agent may accumulate a large quantity of evidence for a particular underlying affinity (e.g. Macbeth and Duncan are happy, invite, and praise certainly leads to the near-certain belief that they are friends),  and an increasingly large quantity of evidence is necessary to overturn that belief (e.g. ```Macbeth stabs Duncan``` is a single event and does not overturn the near-certain belief that Macbeth and Duncan are friends).

 ### To administer TriangleCOPA challenge problems